Clover83/twoday-recruitment-case/README.md

 # twoday-recruitment-case
 ## Assumptions
-The main assumption I've made is that point of the exercise was writing the logic, tests, and dealing with flexible requirements.
+The main assumption I've made is that the point of the exercise was writing the logic, test cases, and dealing with flexible requirements.
 Not setting up a database, UI, or CLI.
 As such, the tests can be seen as examples of how to use the system.

 ## Structure
 I started by thinking about how I would want users of the system to be able to use it.
 I imagined a scenario where the backend receives some data from a web form and shuttles it to the parking system.